 Some targets contain hardware elements (for example switches), firmware, boot code, or an OS that power down certain cores or processors unless steps are taken.
 Also, cores or processors that are not being used for execution, or that have not been used recently, may be powered down by the power controller or OS of the SoC.

-Processors contain hardware called debug logic, which allows you to see and configure the debug setup and operation for the processor.
-Because the debug logic and the processor logic are usually in different power domains, the processor logic might be powered up, while the debug logic is powered down.
+Processors contain hardware called debug probe, which allows you to see and configure the debug setup and operation for the processor.
+Because the debug probe and the processor logic are usually in different power domains, the processor logic might be powered up, while the debug probe is powered down.

 Some debuggers cannot connect to powered down logic.
-If a debugger connection is successful, you probably cannot do much with the debugger until the core, processor, or debug logic is powered up.
+If a debugger connection is successful, you probably cannot do much with the debugger until the core, processor, or debug probe is powered up.

 Core or processor is held in reset

 Some targets contain hardware elements, firmware or boot code that hold a core or processor in reset unless steps are taken.
 Also, some SoCs contain a reset controller or processor that must be configured to release another core or processor from reset.

 Some debuggers cannot connect to cores or processors that are held in reset.
 If a connection is successful, debug probe cannot be performed until the core or processor is released from reset.

 Core or processor is in a different security state